Enriching Lives Socially

 Looking after other members is what this member loves best.
 They are likely to be a Welfare Visitor or other caring volunteer who goes out of their way to look after the wellbeing of members – whether phoning, writing or visiting, they can always be counted on when it matters or in times of need.

-Congratulations to Terry Rendle from Oswald Oddfellows.
+Congratulations to Ann Kight from Nottingham Trent Oddfellows.